sgaukroger/PCMS/README.md

-# CMS
+# Constituent Management System (CMS)
-Constituent Management System (CMS) is a system that allows parliamentarians to record and store interactions with their constituents.
-This will have many benefits.
-Better constituent engagement, issues tracking and better communication.
+This repository houses the files and necessary documentation for the Pegasus Constituent Management System (CMS) Pegasus CMS will allow parliamentarians to record and store interactions with their constituents.
+This will have many benefits which include better constituent engagement, issues tracking and better communication.